klepas/fuckyouimaplatypus-site/index.md

 : Closing at 5:00pm

 Cost
-: $75 cash, limited tickets available at the door (includes a sexy platypus t-shirt) : $60 hoodies, limited numbers available on the day - you can let us know your size in advance on [{{ site.email }}](mailto:{{ site.email }})
+: Limited tickets available at the door, $75 cash (includes a sexy platypus t-shirt) : $60 hoodies, limited numbers available on the day - you can let us know your size in advance on [{{ site.email }}](mailto:{{ site.email }})

 Prerequisites